syash7202/Javascript/readme.md

 ### Callback Functions

-The functions which are executed when a certain task is completed are known as callback funations.
+The functions which are executed when a certain task is completed are known as callback functions.

 ### First-class Functions